 Does Asphalt Green Battery Park City offer trial classes before enrolling in a class?

-Currently, we do not offer parents the option of trying our classes before enrolling.
+Currently, we do not offer the option to try classes before enrolling.
 Participant numbers and instructors differ from class to class and adding a trial participant would disrupt the class.
-We do invite parents to watch classes they are thinking of enrolling and are willing to have the managers and instructors speak to them about the class.
+However, we do invite adults to watch or preview classes they are thinking of enrolling in.
+We can also have managers and instructors speak to those interested in a class.

 My child is too young or too old for a particular class: can they still attend?

 Classes are structured to accommodate a certain age range.
 These ages are designed to allow for participation at an appropriate level for each child's age and ability based on our knowledge of child development.
 Parents of children that may have developmental delays should speak to the Director of Cultural Arts about an appropriate class.

 The Cultural Arts department limits make-up classes to once (1) per term, and it is subject to availability.
 If class does not occur due to inclement weather, a credit will be issued for the class.
 Due to the high enrollment rate of our classes and the teaching process involved, we cannot schedule make-ups during other classes.
 Asphalt Green BPC will make every effort to remain open in inclement weather; however, we reserve the right to cancel classes due to inclement weather.